mitshell/corenet/README.md

 ------------------------------------

 The application is made to work with Python 3.4 and over, but should also work with Python 2.7, just like *Pycrate*.
+Beware that with Python 2.7, explicit unicode declarations are required for some parameters, hence prefer Python 3.
 It works on Linux, because of the need for SCTP support and Ethernet raw sockets.
 It may work on other UNIX-like system, but this has not been tested.